ReeceStevens/STIR/README.md

 database of scans that can be analyzed, registered, and segmented in an automated fashion.

-Currently in development: automatic image segmentation using OpenCV.

 Contents
 --------
-`pyscripts` - Contains the Python scripts for database maintenance and
+`pyscripts` - Python scripts for database maintenance and
               applying conversions across the entire database.

-`bin` - Bash script wrappers for the Python scripts.
+`bin` - Bash script wrappers for the registration Python scripts.
 Add to your PATH
         environment variable to make execution a lot easier.

-`analysis` - Working directory for the image segmentation scripts.
+`analysis` - Python scripts for image segmentation/analysis as well as
-             Currently in development.
+			 registration quality scoring.
+Example files included.

 Dependencies
 ------------